apache/jackrabbit-oak/oak-doc/src/site/markdown/security/user/authorizableaction.md

 to adhere to this rule and perform transient repository operation or validation.
 They must not force changes to be persisted by calling `org.apache.jackrabbit.oak.api.Root.commit()`.

+See section [Group Actions](groupaction.html) for a related extension to monitor group specific operations.

 ### Default Implementations

 Oak 1.0 provides the following base implementations: